AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 ## To Do

-- [ ] We should use ZMD only on pages without the standard markdown enabled.
-Or add (in the system.yml and in the admin) a process option for ZMD, so we can use either ZMD, Parsedown, and/or Twig, globally or per-page.
 - [ ] Currently, images URL are supported, but not links, as the functions into `Excerpts` does not really support anything but images to convert HTML tags to Parsedown excerpts.
 So special links (relative, by folder, or special attributes) will not work.
 We should re-write the HTML-to-excerpt converter to support tags with content and sub-tags (or use Parsedown for that, if possible).